 By far, the biggest myth about India’s female genocide is that it is the outcome of illiteracy and poverty.

-What most people think is – if you build schools, educate the people, educate girls, and create jobs, then people won’t feel inclined towards killing or eliminating their daughters through sex selection.
+What most people feel is – if you build schools, educate people, educate girls, and create jobs, then people won’t kill their infant girls or eliminate their daughters through sex selection.

-BUT THE GROUND REALITY SHOWS THE EXACT REVERSE!
+BUT THE FACT IS, THE GROUND REALITY SHOWS THE EXACT REVERSE!

-In other words, the more wealth and education there is, the higher the rate of elimination of females.
-[Note, I am deliberately not using the word ‘girls’ here, because this is not just about the extermination of girls, but also the annihilation of women from the next generation.]
+In other words, the more wealth and education there is, the higher the rate of female gendercide!
 This is an observation that has been made by isolated researchers and social scientists in India, but till now has been utterly ignored.

 However India’s recent census data from 2011 and an independent research study also published in 2011, in the noted medical journal Lancet, based on mass scale data-gathering and analysis, now expose the above stated pattern so strongly, that it’s impossible to ignore.